keshavbahadoor/FAOSTAT-To-MongoDB/README.md

 # FAOSTAT To MongoDB

-Simple, configurable, extendable data importer that downloads and uploads FAO data into a mongodb instance.
+Simple, configurable, extendable data importer that imports FAO data into a mongodb instance.

 ## Why is this needed?